matthias-reis/carda-gatsby/content/articles/2022/12/perry-frank-nuit-ensemble-en.md

 title: '"Nuit Ensemble"'
 subTitle: Perry Frank's new Album
 seoTitle: '"Nuit Ensemble" – Post-Rock Review'
 description: Looking for some really great ambient/post-rock sound?
 Check out my review of Perry Frank's album "Nuit Ensemble".
 excerpt: Some weeks ago, Perry Frank released his new album.
 With "Nuit Ensemble", he went on a new path, mixing his fabulous ambient sounds with classic elements from the post-rock genre.
 So, the album is also one for you if you're more into this kind of music.
 image: https://storage.googleapis.com/cardamonchai-media/2022-12-07/perry-frank-nuit-ensemble-jpg-imagine-086888_315463_1024_768/640.webp
-copyrigt: Perry Frank
+copyright: Perry Frank
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-12-07/perry-frank-nuit-ensemble-og-jpg-imagine-281818_334f5c_1200_628/640.webp
 labels:
   - Korg Volca Keys